-- (1) Application for special education approval shall be made at the time of application under Rule 2200.
-An independent school that has already obtained independent school approval from the State Board of Education may at any time submit an application for special education approval to the Commissioner. - (2) Application for special education approval shall be submitted in writing to the Commissioner in accordance with the format prescribed by the Commissioner. - (3) The procedures for special education approval shall be the same as those for approval in accordance with Rules 2222.1 through 2222.7.
-To the extent possible, these procedures shall occur simultaneously. - 2228.6 After receiving approval for special education purposes, an independent school shall notify the Commissioner of any significant changes to its special education program, professional staff, governance, financial capacity or facilities.
+(1) Application for special education approval shall be made at the time of application under Rule 2200.
+An independent school that has already obtained independent school approval from the State Board of Education may at any time submit an application for special education approval to the Commissioner.

+(2) Application for special education approval shall be submitted in writing to the Commissioner in accordance with the format prescribed by the Commissioner.

+(3) The procedures for special education approval shall be the same as those for approval in accordance with Rules 2222.1 through 2222.7.
+To the extent possible, these procedures shall occur simultaneously.

+2228.6 After receiving approval for special education purposes, an independent school shall notify the Commissioner of any significant changes to its special education program, professional staff, governance, financial capacity or facilities.
 The Commissioner may, upon such notification, gather additional information from the school, including by means of a site visit.
 As a result, the Commissioner may return to the State Board for a change in the school's approval for special education_purposes.
 If the Commissioner petitions the State Board for a change to an independent school's approval for special education purposes, the Council of Independent Schools and the subject independent school shall be notified and have an opportunity to be heard by the State Board.
-If the school disagrees with the proposed change to its approval for special education purposes, the Board shall hear the matter in accordance with the requirements of Rule 1230, et seq. - 2228.7 Independent schools that are approved for special education purposes shall be deemed to offer a minimum standard of service to a child, as required by 16 V.S.A. §2973, if those services are offered according to a written agreement with the sending responsible agency, as required by Rule 2228.4.
+If the school disagrees with the proposed change to its approval for special education purposes, the matter in accordance with the requirements of Rule 1230, et seq.